 Purchasing Choice Influences

-Ranges from full authority over budget to being able to approve any expense up to a limit (e.g., $75,000)
+Ranges from full authority over budget to approving any expense up to a certain limit (e.g., $75,000)

 Once you’ve created a persona profile, don’t just stick it in a file drawer.
-Use it.
-Post it somewhere when they write, add photos to your persona profiles and put them where you can’t miss them when you’re writing your material.
+Instead, post it where you can easily see it as you’re writing.

-So, even though you’re not writing the Great American Novel (yet), you still have something in common with the Great American Novelist: A well-crafted character may very well be the key to success.
+So, even though you’re not writing the Great American Novel, you do have something in common with novelists.
+You need well-crafted characters for your best work.